-Mathematical Prerequisites and Restrictions: MAT 121 is a prerequisite for MAT 122.
+Mathematics Prerequisite and Restrictions: MAT 121 is a prerequisite for MAT 122.
 A student cannot receive credit for MAT 122 after completing any MAT course numbered above 180 with a grade of C or better.

-MAT 122 and the Liberal Arts Core: The sequence MAT 121- MAT 122 can be used to satisfy the quantitative skills requirement of the liberal arts core in the College of Arts and Sciences.
+MAT 122 and the Liberal Arts Core: The sequence MAT 121 MAT 122 can be used to satisfy the quantitative skills requirement of the liberal arts core in the College of Arts and Sciences.

-Texts: Elementary Statistics with Finite Mathematics, Custom Edition for Syracuse University, Math 121 & 122, and the Minitab Manual that goes with the 11th edition of Elementary Statistics by Mario F. Triola.
+Textbooks: Elementary Statistics with Finite Mathematics, Custom Edition for Syracuse University, Math 121 & 122, and the Minitab Manual that goes with the 11th edition of Elementary Statistics by Mario F. Triola.

-Labs/Recitations: There will be 13 labs/recitations.
-The first one will be on Tuesday 24 January and they will meet every Tuesday or Thursday until and including Thursday 24 April.
-You will be asked to hand something in at every one.
+Labs/Recitation: In each of the lab/recitation, you will be asked to hand in something to be graded on,.
 For Minitab labs it will be a print-out of your computer work.
 For recitations it will be a quiz or work that you have done along with the instructor.
+In the last week the lab instructors will conduct reviews.